StanLepunK/Pixel_rope/README.md

 ANGLE
 --
 void angle(float angle)
-change the start angle of the primitive, don't work with the RECT because it's primitive Processing without this option :)

 you can call the list of point of your pix_cloud class with list()
 @ return Vec3 array